laerling/config/README.md

 ## FIXMEs and TODOs
 - Makefile: Don't "remake" holo and holo-build, be happy when they are simply there, no matter how old.
 Like --assume-old, but without writing that explicitely on the command line
+- gnome terminal: Set config (colorscheme tango-dark, ...)
+- Use better terminal than gnome terminal (Gnome terminal is unusable on other tty)
 - Terminal: Don't beep.
 Add /etc/modprobe.d/nobeep.conf with content "blacklist pcspkr" to hologram-base
 - DHCP (but no long waiting when IF down) >See majewsky/system-configuration/holodeck-krikkit (also the # network setup: systemd-resolved is important!)
 - wpa_supplicant (see holodeck-krikkit)